-For the 2021/22 financial year, the review has yet to take place and is scheduled for autumn 2022.
+For the 2022/23 financial year, the review has yet to take place and is currently being scheduled.

 f.
 Assurance Statements

 An integral element of the production of this Annual Governance Statement is completion, by all of CMT, of an annual Assurance Statement.
 The statement is based on the seven core governance principles that this AGS follows.
 The individual assurance statement gives each CMT member the opportunity to independently comment on their own area and that of the Service as a whole.
 All returns were received from CMT.